-The directors serving on the Compensation Committee of the Board of Directors are Ms. Hayes Adame and Mesrrs.
-Howard, Leventhal, Oresman and Silverstein.
+The directors serving on the Compensation Committee of the Board of Directors are Ms. Hayes Adame and Messrs.
+Howard, Oresman and Silverstein.
 Mr. Howard is the chairman of the Compensation Committee.
-The Compensation Committee held seven meetings in fiscal 2005.
-The principal functions of the Compensation Committee are to (i) review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance in light of those goals and objectives and set the CEO's compensation level based on that evaluation; (ii) review and approve compensation levels for executive non-CEO officers and key employees of the Company; (iii) review significant employee benefit programs and (iv) establish and administer executive compensation programs, including bonus plans, stock option and other equity-based programs, deferred compensation plans and any other cash or stock incentive programs.
+The Compensation Committee held four meetings in fiscal 2006.
+The principal functions of the Compensation Committee are to (i) review and approve corporate goals and objectives relevant to CEO compensation, evaluate the CEO's performance in light of those goals and objectives and set the CEO's compensation level based on that evaluation; (ii) review and approve compensation levels for executive non-CEO officers and key employees of the Company; (iii) review significant employee benefit programs and (iv) establish and administer executive compensation programs, including bonus plans, stock option and other equity-based programs.
 The Compensation Committee operates under a written charter, which is available on the Company's website at www.movadogroup.com and in print upon the written request of any shareholder.